-A diary kept by J. Greely Stevenson from 1824-26 during his sojourn in Italy and France contains descriptions of places he visited and his medical training there.
+A diary kept by J. Greely Stevenson from 1824-1826 during his sojourn in Italy and France contains descriptions of places he visited and his medical training there.
 There is also a volume begun in 1832 which contains only a few medical entries; this volume was later used as an account book.
 Two commonplace-books kept by Hannah Elizabeth Stevenson and Marianne F. Stevenson, her sister, contain newspaper clippings, poems, and pressed flowers.
-A letterbook from 1887 entitled "Selections" contains letters written to Margarett Stevenson Curtis commemorating Hannah Elizabeth Stevenson's (her sister) death in 1887.
-Other volumes include datebooks kept by Frances Greely Stevenson (1905-13) and an anonymous account book, and book of essays.
+A letterbook from 1887 entitled "Selections" contains letters written to Margarett Stevenson Curtis commemorating the death of Hannah Elizabeth Stevenson (her sister) in 1887.
+Other volumes include datebooks kept by Frances Greely Stevenson (1905-1913), an anonymous account book, and book of essays.

 A. Curtis family papers, 1775-1906 (with gaps)

 The earliest Curtis family correspondence is between Helena Pelham Curtis and her brothers and sisters.
 There are also letters to and from James Freeman Curtis while he was in prison in Halifax, Nova Scotia during the War of 1812 and while sailing in the Porpoise in 1821.
-The bulk of the sub-series consists of letters written by the children of James Freeman and Helena Pelham Curtis, mostly to one another, 1825-63.
-There is also a typescript of testimony that James Freeman Curtis presented to a court martial on 15 April 1814 about the cowardice of his companions on the Chesapeake when it was taken by the British on 1 June 1813, and a 1906 typescript copy of a "Report of Commander James Ramage to the Honorable Smith Thompson, Secretary of Navy, 20 January 1822" about James Freeman Curtis' single-handed capture of a pirate ship in that year.
-(See James Freeman Curtis’ log in the bound volumes for more information on his voyage in search of pirates.)
-Papers from 1843-45 also include school essays and poems written by William Stevenson Curtis.
+The bulk of the subseries consists of letters written by the children of James Freeman and Helena Pelham Curtis, mostly to one another, 1825-1863.
+There is also a typescript of testimony that James Freeman Curtis presented to a court-martial on 15 April 1814 about the cowardice of his companions on the Chesapeake when it was taken by the British on 1 June 1813, and a 1906 typescript copy of a "Report of Commander James Ramage to the Honorable Smith Thompson, Secretary of Navy, 20 January 1822" about James Freeman Curtis's single-handed capture of a pirate ship in that year.
+(See James Freeman Curtis's log in the bound volumes for more information on his voyage in search of pirates.)
+Papers from 1843-1845 also include school essays and poems written by William Stevenson Curtis.

 B. Greely Stevenson Curtis papers, 1846-1914